Skip to Content

 Steps Overview:

-This salad will serve four people as a starter or a side.
-If you are having it as a main, there will probably only be enough for 2 to 3, depending on your appetite.
+This clementine salad will serve four people as a starter or a side dish.
+If you are having it as a main, it will serve 2 to 3, depending on your appetite.
 Simply double the salad and dressing ingredients to feed a larger group.

 Enjoy!